-- 10.2.
+- 10.1.
+Reactivity: Hydrofluoric acid will react with and dissolve glass, and other silica containing material.
+May react exothermically with water releasing heat.
+Adding an acid to a base or base to an acid may cause violent reaction. - 10.2.
 Chemical Stability: Stable under recommended handling and storage conditions (see section 7). - 10.3.
 Possibility of Hazardous Reactions: Hazardous polymerization will not occur. - 10.4.
 Conditions to Avoid: Direct sunlight, extremely high or low temperatures, and incompatible materials. - 10.5.
 Incompatible Materials: Acids, ammonium salts and aluminum metal.
 Cement dissolves in hydrofluoric acid, producing corrosive silicon tetrafluoride gas.
 Cement reacts with water to form silicates and calcium hydroxide.
 Silicates react with powerful oxidizers such as fluorine, boron trifluoride, chlorine trifluoride, manganese trifluoride, and oxygen difluoride. - 10.6.
 Hazardous Decomposition Products: Under normal conditions of storage and use, hazardous decomposition products should not be produced.